AnthonyCxx/Notes-and-Writeups/C/Memory Mangagement/Dynamic Memory Allocation and Deallocation.md

 header file. _memset()_ allows you to set each byte in memory to a specific value.

-**WARNING:** _memset()_ belongs under _\<string.h\>_ for a reason. _memset()_ sets each individual byte to the given value; if you try to set an integer array to 100, it will set each of the 4 bytes in the int to 100, giving your 0x64646464 (1,684,300,900). _memset()_ is only suitable for setting char array and setting and integer array to 0 (because all bytes are 0 -- a special case).
+**WARNING:** _memset()_ belongs under _\<string.h\>_ for a reason. _memset()_ sets each individual byte to the given value; if you try to set an integer array to 100, it will set each of the 4 bytes in the int to 100, giving your 0x64646464 (1,684,300,900). _memset()_ is only suitable for initializing char arrays.
 If you want to initialize an integer array, do it manually with a for loop.

 ```C
 #include <stdio.h>